 It turns out that this is WAY more complicated than I thought.
 There are four different types of honey (that I know of!). https://www.leaf.tv/articles/what-are-the-differences-between-raw-pure-natural-honey/ If a label says “natural honey” it means there are no artificial additives, but some companies still add non-artificial stuff like sugar, etc. “Pure honey” on a label means there are no additives at all, even natural ones.
 “Raw honey” means the honey hasn’t been pasteurized and has no additives.
 And “organic honey” means the honey has supposedly followed organic regulations.
 But here’s the kicker: the organic regulations are based on the specific country the honey comes from.
 And only about a quarter of all US honey comes from the US.
 That means the word “organic” is essentially meaningless (unless you happen to know about organic certifications all around the world).

 Actually, ALL these labels are meaningless.
-That’s because the FDA has recommendations for labeling but no requirements.
+That’s because the FDA has recommendations for labeling but no specific requirements.
 So companies can use whatever words they want and the onus is on the consumer to figure out what they actually mean.
 WILD! https://www.fda.gov/regulatory-information/search-fda-guidance-documents/guidance-industry-proper-labeling-honey-and-honey-products

 Golden honey drips into a glass jar filled with reddish honey.
 Background is yellow.